sonal-Kumar22/Terraform/README.md

 terraform output : command to display the outputs on terminal

 terraform output instance_id : here 'instance_id' is the output variable defined which stores instance id.

+terraform providers : this command lists the provider plugins at their locations